Disabling HL Keys When Tampering Is Detected

 In Sentinel LDK Envelope, tamper detection functionality can be enabled in a protected application by selecting the parameter Disable key for attempted tampering in the Protection Settings screen.

 The "disabled" state of a key can be determined at the customer site by the get_info function in Sentinel Licensing API and can be viewed in Sentinel Admin Control Center.

-Check the C2V file into Sentinel EMS.
+>Check the C2V file into Sentinel LDK-EMS.
 Click the Enable key function to generate a V2CP (vendor-to-customer package) file.
-This file will contain all pending V2C license updates from Sentinel EMS for the HL key, including a special V2C that re-enables the key.
+This file will contain all pending V2C license updates from Sentinel LDK-EMS for the HL key, including a special V2C that re-enables the key.
 Your customer can apply this file in the same manner that any V2C file is applied.

 If you want to determine the reason that the Sentinel HL key was disabled, send the reason code displayed when you checked in the C2V file to Thales Technical Support.

-Use the C2V file in Sentinel License Generation API to generate a license update with the SNTL_LG_LICENSE_TYPE_CLEAR_DISABLED_STATE license type.
+>Use the C2V file in Sentinel License Generation API to generate a license update with SNTL_LG_LICENSE_TYPE_CLEAR_DISABLED_STATE.
 Your customer can apply the resulting V2C file to re-enable the key.

 To determine the reason that the Sentinel HL key was disabled, decode the C2V file and send the displayed reason code to Thales Technical Support.

 The "disabled" state of the key does not affect your ability to send license updates to the key.
 Any updates that were applied to the key before or after the key was disabled will be in force if you re-enable the key.